-In this general article I tried to talk aboutall the nuances of car rental in Thailand: where it is better to book, what documents are needed, whether to make insurance, how the contract is made, whether a deposit is taken, etc. That is about everything practically.
+In this general article, I tried to talk about all the nuances of car rental in Thailand: where is it better to book, what documents are needed, is it worth making insurance, how is the contract concluded, is a deposit taken, etc. That is, about almost everything.

 The content of the article